5 min read.

 “In the case of anxiety, the threat is existential: threatening the physical and mental wellbeing of a person.
 For insecurity, the threat is social: not measuring up in the eyes of others and ultimately, being accepted.”

-That’s it!
-Going into a totally different life on my own is scary not because of some external threat but because I don’t know what my friends and family and the public will think of me.
+That was it!
+Going into a totally different life on my own is scary not because of some external threat but because I was too worried about what my friends, family, and the public will think of me.
 Will this actually work?
 What if I fail and embarrass myself?
 What if I can’t recover from such a drastic change?

-But most importantly, why would I give up so much of my power away to anyone else by letting them control my mind, thoughts, and feelings?
+But more importantly, why would I give away so much of my power to anyone else by letting them control my mind, thoughts, and feelings?

 That’s one thing I’ve learned on this journey so far.
-That we have more control with our emotions than we think.
-The fear, anxiety, insecurity, whatever it may be, doesn’t have to define us.
+That although we don’t have complete control with what we’re feeling, we do have control over how we respond to them.
+The fear, anxiety, insecurity, whatever it may be, doesn’t have to define us or dictate our actions.

 What Are Emotions Anyway?

-You might be thinking, But emotions are just a part of us, they’re innate to human nature, we can’t control them.
+You might be thinking, But emotions are just a part of us, they’re innate to human nature.

 That used to be the common knowledge, for sure.
 But more research has been done that is proving otherwise.